46. 10 simple strategies to increase the impact factor of your publication - title

 This hypothesis may be true – or not!

-The advantage is that experts in the field may help to improve the design of the study, may point early to weaknesses in the study, and may help to find relevant literature.
+The advantage is that experts in the subject area may help to improve the design of the study, may point early to weaknesses in the study, and may help to find relevant literature.ย

 In addition, they may provide access to expensive instruments, exotic transgenic animals, high-class models, or excellent infrastructure.